 During his federal career, David was designated a Special Assistant United States Attorney (SAUSA) in the Southern District of Mississippi.
 As a SAUSA, he served as the healthcare subject matter expert for the office and investigated and prosecuted matters from the grand jury process through sentencing.
 His work as a prosecutor resulted in numerous indictments and several jury trials, contributing to the conviction of 34 individuals.

 David was an instructor for the Academy for Civil Rights Investigators at DOJ’s National Advocacy Center in Columbia, South Carolina, where he trained attorneys and investigators on case development and litigation techniques.
-He is a frequent speaker on topics related to healthcare fraud and abuse and is an active member in several healthcare industry associations.
+He is a frequent speaker on topics related to healthcare fraud and abuse and is an active member of several healthcare industry associations.